mgckind/iso_forest/README.md

 ## Requirements

+- numpy

-No extra requirements are needed, It also contains means to draw the trees created using the [igraph](http://igraph.org/) library.
+No extra requirements are needed for the algorithm.

+In addition, it also contains means to draw the trees created using the [igraph](http://igraph.org/) library.

 ## Use Examples